HamletTanyavong/HamletTanyavong/README.md

   - Discord App: Many of these tools will be available through a Discord application.
 Visit the support server [here](https://discord.gg/ga62UCHwsP).

 ### Other
-Activities I enjoy include reading, writing, gaming, and track & field.
+Activities I enjoy include reading, writing, digital art, gaming, and track & field.